spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

    *  Green: The Workload is fully optimized, and no action is required.
    *  Orange: The Workload has optimization limitations (constrained by settings).
    *  Gray: The rule for the workload has been attached but is out of schedule.
-*  Deployment type and namespace.
+*  Workload type and namespace.
 *  Recommendations for vCPU and memory right sizing per deployment.
 Recommended increases are shown with a green up arrow, and recommended decreases are shown with a red Down arrow.
-*  If the workload has HPA activated, **ON** is displayed under HPA.
+*  If the workload is configured with HPA, **ON** is displayed under HPA.
 * Potential monthly max.
 Savings if you adopt these recommendations.

    > **Notes**: